AjayRad/project1_moviesite/README.md

 # Project1: Movie site

 ### About
-This simple pythin script reads from a list of movies from a CSV file.This list is then served as a web page along with movie box images  and trailers.
+This simple python script reads from a list of movies from a CSV file.This list is then served as a web page along with movie box images  and trailers.

 Inputs:
 CSV file with movie title and youtube trailer; movie details from rottentomatoes.